 In this paper we study graphs that are robust in the following sense: even after adversarial removal of a specified proportion of their edges, they still contain copies of every graph from a certain class of graphs.

 In order to make this precise, we use the notion of \emph{resilience} (see~\cite{SuVu}).
 Let~$\cP$ be a monotone increasing graph property and~$G=(V,E)$ be a graph.
 The \emph{global resilience}~$R_g(G,\cP)$ of~$G$ with respect to~$\cP$ is the minimum~$r\in\REALS$ such that deleting a suitable set of $r\cdot|E|$ edges from~$E$ creates a graph which is not in $\cP$.
-The \emph{local resilience}~$R_\ell(G,\cP)$ of~$G$ with respect to~$\cP$ is the minimum~$r\in\REALS$ such that deleting a suitable set of at most $r\cdot \deg_G(v)$ edges incident to $v$ for every vertex $v\in V$ creates a graph which is not in $\cP$.
+The \emph{local resilience}~$R_\ell(G,\cP)$ of~$G$ with respect to~$\cP$ is the minimum~$r\in\REALS$ such that deleting a suitable set of edges, respecting the restriction that at most $r\cdot \deg_G(v)$ edges incident to $v$ should be removed for every vertex $v\in V$, creates a graph which is not in $\cP$.

-For example, using this terminology, the classical theorems of Tur\'an~\cite{Tur} and Dirac~\cite{Dir} can be stated as follows: the global resilience of the complete graph $K_n$ with respect to containing a clique on $r$ vertices is $\frac{1}{r-1}-o(1)$ and the local resilience of $K_n$ with respect to containing a Hamilton cycle is $\frac12-o(1)$.
+For example, using this terminology, the classical theorems of Tur\'an~\cite{Tur} and Dirac~\cite{Dir} can be stated as follows: the global resilience of the complete graph $K_n$ with respect to containing a clique on $r$ vertices is $\frac{1}{r-1}-o(1)$, and the local resilience of $K_n$ with respect to containing a Hamilton cycle is $\frac12-o(1)$.
 In this paper we stay quite close to the scenario of these two examples insofar as we will also consider properties that deal with subgraph containment.
 However, we are interested in the resilience of graphs which are much sparser than the complete graph.